terrarum/tictactoe/readme.md

 - Using game IDs in the URL - should create a friendly URL of some kind
 - Game creator always goes first - should randomise
+- Cells need to know their X and Y position.
+Instead of this, there should be a 'get pos of cell with given id' function that returns an x/y object for reference to complement the 'get cell by pos' function.